chromeos/iwa-sink/README.md

 and is capable of handling the `cf://` protocol (see the manifest for more details).
 As such, clicking on any of the links below will select an existing app instance (or create a new one if there's none running) and navigate it to `/cf.html` with some custom query params.
-Note that this requires the app to be installed and at least Chrome 142.
+This requires the app to be installed and at least Chrome 143; the protocol requests are routed as redirects via cros-protocol-handlers.web.app since Github doesn't render custom protocol links in a clickable manner.

-  - [Click me](cf://?text=Lucky&color=peachpuff) if you're feeling lucky
+- [Click me](https://cros-protocol-handlers.web.app/protocols/?text=Lucky&color=peachpuff) if you're feeling lucky
-  - [Click me](cf://?text=Unlucky&color=slategrey) if you're feeling unlucky
+- [Click me](https://cros-protocol-handlers.web.app/protocols/?text=Unlucky&color=slategrey) if you're feeling unlucky

 ## Installing as a Demo